SysKitTeam/docs-point/installation-and-configuration/customize-audit-logs-collection.md

 ### Exchange Logs

-SysKit Point doesn't collect exchange logs by default - they have to be selected among audit activities as shown in the picture above.
+SysKit Point doesn't collect exchange logs by default - they have to be selected among audit activities, as shown in the picture above.

 After you select exchange activities, wait around 15-20 minutes until Syskit Point collects the data.